Steve2955/readspss/index.md

 ```

 Export provides a few options to add a label, for compression of sav files and
 conversion of dates.
-Currently it is not possible to export zsav-files and it is
+Currently it is not possible to export strings longer than
-not possible to export strings longer than 255 chars.
-Obviously all exported
+255 chars.
+Obviously all exported files can be imported using SPSS and
-files can be imported using SPSS and `readspss` (PSPP is expected to work).
+`readspss` (PSPP is expected to work).

 ## Package development